GlitchCyberWolK/Object_Oriented_CPP/Rational_Number/README.md

 ```

  ## Changes
  I changed the implementation of the Rational class constructor so that it throws an invalid_argument exception if the denominator is zero.
-Also, rewrite the implementation of the division operator for the Rational class so that it throws a domain_error exception if the divisor is zero.
+Also, I rewrited the implementation of the division operator for the Rational class so that it throws a domain_error exception if the divisor is zero.